Jingsheonium/survival-io-game/README.md

 8. grid have rendering issues. unstable.
 9. blocks are blurry, which is BAD >:
 10. unstable, half blocks apeear
-11. optimising, render can be cached but world grid and accual data can not like block palce ment and obliteration. and block loading, porbably the reason for half blocks.
+11. optimising, render can be cached but world grid and accual data can not like block palce ment and obliteration. and block loading, porbably the reason for half blocks. when a block is placed near the chunk border it does that
 12. the image for grass.png isnt on the white line
 13. add pixel.ttf font to activity indicator and other UI elements
 14. breaking blocks causes severe lag